kiesman99/bbb-volume/README.md

 ## Installation

-- Head over to the [releases Tab](https://github.com/kiesman99/bbb-volume/releases)
-- Download the latest build
+- Download this Repo
 - Open Chrome
 - Go to the top right three dot menu
     - More Tools
     - Extensions
+- Click on *Load Unpacked*
+- Navigate to the downloaded folder
+    - If you downloaded a .zip you have to **unpack** it
-- Here you can just drop the downloaded .crx File
+- Select the downloaded repo-folder

 ## Bugs